JackieQi/USPS-Passport-Appointment-Finder/README.md

 ## Features
 - [x] search by zip and date
 - [x] search for next one month continuously
+- [x] book appointment
+- [x] cancel appointment
-- [x] Ready to use curl command, postman support coming soon
+- [x] Ready to use curl command and postman collection

 ## Requirements